imaginepolis/geotabuladb/README.md

 # Welcome to the geotabuladb!
-GeoTabulaDB is a library to get geojson files from queries to PostGIS.
-The resulting geojson can have just the geometry or the geometry plus a subset of properties or all properties from the database.
+GeoTabulaDB is a library to get geoJSON files from queries to PostGIS.
+The resulting geoJSON can have just the geometry or the geometry plus a subset of properties or all the properties from the database.

 ## Usage
 Create a folder to hold the project and initialize it.